The Proving of Champions, Chapter 14

 "We will have to fight the tarasque," Alexei said quietly.
 "If you need a sword, I will be your sword."

 "What?
 No, no. I really gave that idea a shot at the meeting.
 And everyone turned it down," Fleta said.
 "And they are right because we have no way to kill the tarasque.
 You said yourself that you couldn't stand up to it again.
-It would be great if we could put the thing down and maybe make pieces with the colonies.
+It would be great if we could put the thing down and maybe make peace with the colonies.
 But we can't.
 So we'll just have to find another way."

 "Fleta, this is important," Alexei said.
 "If you need a sword, I will be your sword."